TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 ## References
 <!-- This is how to do footnotes for the references: -->
-Here is a simple footnote[^1].
+[^2]: Arduino, "A000067-datasheet.pdf", https://docs.arduino.cc/resources/datasheets/A000067-datasheet.pdf (Accessed April 10, 2024)
-[^1]: Thin Thin Hlaing, Tin Tin Nwet, Soe Myat, "Overview of Differences between Servo and Stepper Motor Technology" - ISSN , https://tinyurl.com/mrd79fpb (Accessed April 10, 2024).
+[^2]: Thin Thin Hlaing, Tin Tin Nwet, Soe Myat, "Overview of Differences between Servo and Stepper Motor Technology" - ISSN , https://tinyurl.com/mrd79fpb (Accessed April 10, 2024).
-[^2]: Reference 2
-[^3]: Reference 3
 <!--etc.-->